 - Support the creation of an educational system which maximizes achievement by all students, enabling them to become more productive as citizens, more creative as problem-solvers, and more effective as communicators of their own needs.

 - Ensure that public accounting measures – authentic assessment tools and accountability systems – are equitable for all children.

-In our schools, the reverse may be true.
+In our communities, the reverse may be true.
 Rather than exercising the brain, students are flooded, routinely, with “…data but often starved for meaningful learning”.
-Flooding students with more data and information without delving into meaningful learning may be a result of the increased accountability placed on our teachers and students.
-In an effort to improve students’ performance on high-stakes tests, teachers may not take the time to extract meaningful learning from data.
-Instead, pouring more data into their students, teachers promote more use of the left-brain.
+Flooding learners with more data and information without delving into meaningful learning may be a result of the increased accountability placed on our teachers and students.
+In an effort to improve learner performance on high-stakes tests, individuals may not take the time to extract meaningful learning from data.
+Instead, pouring more data into learning, we promote more use of the left-brain.

-Responding to the new workplace which requires workers who can solve problems, Training via E-learning: An Alternative Certification Hybrid (TEACH) blueprints an online certification program framed on and supported through best practices research intertwined by the brain-based teaching and learning strategies.
-There is no body of brain-based research that justifies every strategy of so-called “good teaching.”
-In fact, most of what passes for good teaching is a collection of folk wisdom, basic psychology and common sense refined by trial and error (research-based best practices) (Jensen, 2001).
+Responding to the new workplace which requires workers who can solve problems and create new ideas.
+There is no body of brain-based research that justifies every strategy for problem-solving and creating new ideas.
 However, new findings can steer all of us in more productive directions.
-The physiological aspects about the brain’s wiring may make sense for utilizing such strategies in the classroom.
+The physiological aspects about the brain’s wiring may make sense for utilizing such strategies in the workforce.